dsohk/rancher-on-azure-workshop/docs/01-Install-Rancher.md

 Bootstrap Password: xk5rxg9grjrf9522752t4rqd84b46krhg86mwgvtvbzsdw49bjlzmb
 ---------------------------------------------------------
 ```

+## Task 3 - Login to Rancher Server

 Open a browser and navigate to the Rancher Server URL.
 Type **thisisunsafe** at the page where there's invalid SSL warning to continue.
 You will be leading to a first-time setup page of Rancher like below.
 Enter your bootstrap password to continue.